jtgasper3/shibboleth-idp-dockerized/README.md

 * `-e JETTY_MAX_HEAP=<2048m>`: Specifies the maximum heap sized used by Jetty's child process to run the IdP application.

 ### Volume Mount
-The IdP container does not explicitally need any volumes mapped for operation, but the option does exist using the following format:
+The IdP container does not explicitly need any volumes mapped for operation, but the option does exist using the following format:

 * `-v <hostDir>:<containerDir>`